abpframework/abp/docs/en/Concurrency-Check.md

 }
 ```

-* After that, when multiple users try to update the same record at the same time, concurrency stamp mismatch occurs and `AbpDbConcurrencyException` is thrown.
+* After that, when multiple users try to update the same record at the same time, the concurrency stamp mismatch occurs and `AbpDbConcurrencyException` is thrown.

 #### Base Classes